l2beat/earl/docs/guides/mocks.md

 `transform` takes an array and function `transformer` and applies `transformer` function to every item of the input array to construct return array.

-We would like to write a test asserting this description.
+Simple enough, now let's test it!
 Let's create a mock transformer and pass it to `transform`.

 ```typescript
 import { expect, mockFn } from 'earljs'